svanderbleek/from-bits-to-brouwer/README.md

 * The forget-restore principle: a paradigmatic example

+### Logic

+* Expressing ‘The Structure of’ in Homotopy Type Theory

+> Elements of the dependent sum of donkeys owned by farmers are pairs formed
+> of a farmer and then a pair formed of a donkey and a warrant that the donkey
+> is owned by that farmer.
+From such an element, z, we project to the first
+> component of the pair, p(z), to extract the farmer and then project to the first
+> component of the second component, p(q(z)), for the donkey, so at to be able to
+> express the beating of one by the other.
+It is this last term that is being referred
+> to in natural language as ‘it’.
+An element of the whole dependent product, which
+> will establish the truth of the proposition, will provide a proof of the relevant
+> beating for any such z.

+* Sundholm, G. (2002).
+Proof Theory and Meaning.
+Handbook of Philosophical Logic, 165–198. doi:10.1007/978-94-017-0464-9_3

+* Modified realisation and the formulae-as-types notion

 ### Type Checking

 * Checking Dependent Types with Normalization by Evaluation: A Tutorial